A Look at Carvana’s Warranty Policies

 Carvana doesn’t disclose the cost of its extended warranty online.
 The only way to find out is to get a direct quote from them.
 The cost can vary greatly based on the vehicle’s make, model, age, and mileage, but expect to pay anywhere from $500 to $2,800 for your coverage in most cases.
 Here are some examples of direct quotes from Carvana:

 - 2019 GMC Sierra 1500 Crew Cab TruckMileage: 2,500Coverage mileage: 60,000 or 90,000 milesCoverage duration: 48 or 60 monthsWarranty cost: $1,200 or $1,500

 - 2015 Honda Fit Mileage: 39,000Coverage mileage: 60,000 or 90,000 milesCoverage duration: 24 or 48 monthsWarranty cost: $1,150 or $1,550

 - 2016 Hyundai TucsonMileage: 28,000Coverage mileage: 90,000 or 100,000 milesCoverage duration: 48 or 60 monthsWarranty cost: $1,550 or $1,850

 Things We Like

-We also love that the deductible is one of the lowest we've seen anywhere, making it an excellent option for customers who may be on tight budgets.
-Who can argue with a maximum deductible of $50?
-That’s almost unheard of in the warranty industry.
+The CarvanaCare extended warranty is one of the most comprehensive and competitive warranties we’ve seen, and it offers a large number of covered parts and systems with very few exclusions.
+We like that the deductible is one of the lowest we've come across.
+The low out-of-pocket expenses make it an excellent option for customers who may be on tight budgets.
+A maximum deductible of $50 is almost unheard of in the warranty industry.